Prompt Engineering: Things You Must Know to Gain Maximum Value From Gen AI Tools

 3. Make the model operate within the provided context

-Ensure that the model operates strictly within the context you’ve provided.
-Generative AI tools like GPT-3.5 are incredibly versatile and generate content on their own, leading to irrelevant outputs or sometimes hallucinations.
-Set clear boundaries to ensure that the model stays focused on the task at hand.
-For instance, if you need to retrieve information from an internal knowledge base, add “Don’t make any suggestions or assumptions” to ensure the model provides only existing information on the topic.
+The model must operate strictly within the provided context.
+Generative AI tools like GPT-3.5 are incredibly versatile and generate content on their own, leading to irrelevant outputs or hallucinations.
+Set clear boundaries in your prompt development process so the model stays focused on the task.
+For instance, for retrieving information from an internal knowledge base, add “Don’t make any suggestions or assumptions” to prevent incorrect AI-generated outputs.

 4. Feed the model with specific data

-When building your own gen AI solution, feed the model with specific data to improve the output accuracy.
+When building your own gen AI systems, feed the model with specific data to improve the prompt performance.
 This might include product names, numbers, or information related to your business.
 This way, the model will have enough information about your business to generate more precise outputs without any room for errors.

 5. Adopt a gradual approach